GhostTroops/scan4all/README.md

--rate                           Rate of port scan probe requests -v                              Show Verbose output -no-color                       Don't Use colors in output -skip-waf                       Only asset detection, not vulnerability scan to prevent interception by WAF -timeout                        Millisecond to wait before timing out -exclude-ports                  Ports to exclude from enumeration -verify                         Validate the ports again with TCP verification
+-rate                           Rate of port scan probe requests -v                              Show Verbose output -no-color                       Don't Use colors in output -skip-waf                       Not filefuzz scan to prevent interception by WAF -timeout                        Millisecond to wait before timing out -exclude-ports                  Ports to exclude from enumeration -verify                         Validate the ports again with TCP verification